It’s winter. You’re stuck inside the house, school is out, and you don’t know what you’re going to do to entertain the little ones? We feel you.

 Watch baby explore.
 (And try not to let your OCD take over when the cooked rice goes everywhere.)

 This sensory play allows your baby to practice cause and effect, get to understand different weight variances, test out gravity as they drop (or throw!) the objects, and lose themselves in the learning and discovery.

 If you’re headed to a relative’s house, put everything in a Tupperware container, and you have a sensory bin on-the-go.

 Make ice cubes in several different colors (either with food coloring or food puree).
 (Because we all know the cubes will end up in the baby’s mouth.)
 Make sure the cubes are large enough that your child won’t choke on them.
-Learn Play Imagine recommends putting the cubes near a tub of water.
+We recommend putting the cubes near a container of water.
 Your child will be amazed when the cubes start to melt and change the color of the water.

 Talk to your child about what she is experiencing.
 You’re building her vocabulary with words like cold, shiny, sweet and smooth (and, perhaps, “wet mess”).

 If you’re over bundling up and heading outside to play in the snow, bring it inside!
 Fill up a container with snow, and the possibilities are endless.
-Growing a Jeweled Rose suggests:
+Some ideas: